|Nutritional Guidelines (per serving)|

 Preheat the oven to 375 F. Lightly oil a large rimmed baking sheet and set aside.

-Toss the chickpeas with the olive oil, spread them out evenly on the prepared baking sheet and bake for about 1 hour, or until the chickpeas are golden and crisp, stirring every 10-15 minutes to prevent them from burning.
+Toss the chickpeas with the olive oil, spread them out evenly on the prepared baking sheet and bake for about 1 hour, or until the chickpeas are golden and crisp, stirring every 10 to 15 minutes to prevent them from burning.
 Remove the chickpeas from the oven and turn up the heat to 400 F.

 Meanwhile, mix together the remaining ingredients until forming a paste.
 Mix the hot chickpeas with the paste, re-oil your baking sheet if necessary, and place the chickpeas back on the pan, returning them to the oven for about 30-35 minutes.
 Stir the chickpeas every 10 minutes to prevent burning, and remove when lightly golden and crisp.
 Salt immediately, and let the chickpeas cool completely before enjoying.